MarioRicalde/Survival-Kit/README.markdown

 This project is opensource, but it's still **VERY** green.
 You can use it on your projects but don't expect it to be perfect yet.

+## Why images and javascript directory provided?

+This uses AVA Pattern paradigm; also we'll provide a boilerplate HTML/Haml document in the future (using HTML5Boilerplate sweetness).

 # Love and Licenses

 ##### Survival-Kit wouldn't exist without the help of some major tools: